UV and Sunglasses

 What types of glasses can I choose from?
 We are able to provide you with a wide range of sunglass options in prescription and non-prescription.
 If you normally wear glasses to correct your eyesight, you may be happy with a non-prescription pair of clip-ons or wraparound glasses that simply fit over your lenses.
 If you'd rather not wear that much equipment on your head all at once, you can order a pair of prescription "shades," or you can order photochromatic lenses that darken when exposed to bright light.

 What additional types of protection should I consider?
 If you worry about light, including harmful UV, leaking in through sides or top of your sunglasses, wear a broad-brimmed hat to reduce some of this exposure.
 If you use prescription eyewear to correct your eyesight, you may also want to think about getting a pair of UV-blocking contact lenses in your prescription.
-Ask our Doctor's about Acuvue contact lenses by Johnson & Johnson.
 These lenses may be worn alongside a non-prescription pair of sunglasses for optimum eye protection.
 Also, don’t forget to wear sunscreen daily to protect your skin and reduce skin cancer risk.

-Check out our online store for our sunglass catalogue.
+Check out our online store to view some of our sunglass catalogue (not an extensive listing of all available sunglasses).
 Available in prescription and non-prescription.